Key Points

-In this article, we will define TAT and discuss the relationship with the other types of time.
+In this article, we will define TAT and discuss its relationship with the other types of time.
 We will also present the benefits of reducing TAT and some best practices for measuring and improving it.

-Overview: What is TAT?
+Overview: What Is TAT?

 One of the primary goals of Lean Six Sigma is to reduce TAT by removing the waste, or muda, from the process.
 TAT is most often defined as the time from when an item enters a process until the time it exits the process.
 This total time consists of: